 The product is processed with a traditional recipe to create the typical flavor of the land, familiar in the memories of Quang people.

-The best cake to travel far is the cake to eat.
+The best cake to go far is the cake to eat.

 "Crossing the ocean to bring the flavors of Quang Nam to America, it must be the best cake.
-The sticky rice must be fragrant, soft, sweet, every peppercorn, spice, cake filling, and dong leaves and strings must be perfect," Ms. Thuy affirmed.
+The sticky rice must be fragrant, sticky, sweet, every peppercorn, spice, filling, and even the dong leaves and strings must be perfect," Ms. Thuy affirmed.

 After a long time searching for good sources of sticky rice, the Bau sticky rice variety - a rare type of sticky rice that only achieves productivity and quality when grown for exactly six months on Tam My Tay land (Nui Thanh district, Quang Nam) was targeted.